vortezwohl/DeepLoTX/README.md

 ## Quick Start

-To train a binary classifier for text files:
+To train a binary classifier from text files:

 ```python
 from deeplotx.util import get_files, read_file